mjon/WildCounts/_posts/2018-10-09-So-you-want-to-start-a-trend..md

 ### Today I found

 To reveal trends in a species’ occupancy or abundance, we have to record our observation effort in some way.
-That's means consistently recording What-Why-Where-When-How-Who.
+That's means consistently recording What-Where-When-Who-Why-How.
 These are the essentials of wild counting and other biodiversity surveying.
 One of the simplest suitable methods I've thought of that ticks all these boxes for mobile species like birds and butterflies is what I call "Today I found".

 Pick one (or a few) local species you'd like to consistently record (the What), that you're interested in revealing trends for (the Why).
 Pick one, or a few, places that you're often at, such as your home (the Where).